Why may you need a sleep consultation?

 Here is a sleep meditation I wrote for children who struggle with anxiety and find it difficult to “let go at night”.
 I hope it helps you and your child.

-Additionally, children who suffer from daytime anxieties—about school, separation from parents, or other concerns—are more likely to fear the dark and sleep alone (Gregory and Eley 2005).
+Additionally, children who suffer from daytime worries—about school, separation from parents, or other problems—are more likely to fear the dark and sleep alone (Gregory and Eley 2005).
 If you help your child with daytime worries, their sleep is expected to improve.
-(Gwen Dewar Parenting Science)
+(Gwen Dewar, Parenting Science)

 Helping your child sleep in their bed.